Give us our daily bread

 The habit of eating bread in Spain

 In Spain, the eating of bread at each meal is something very normal.
 Bread made from flour, yeast, and water is something which has been consumed for 10.000 years.
 In the Mediterranean area, there have been guilds of bakers for over 750 years.
-The bakers guild was founded in Barcelona in the year 1200 AD.
+They founded the bakers guild in Barcelona in the year 1200 AD.

 A very famous bakery